Agent15/Gambit_PWR_PACK/README.md

 **- Back-Stabber's Gambit**: Capturing with a backward move skips the enemy's turn.

+**- Doot's Gambit**: Moving adjacent to an enemy piece has a 1/7 chance to capture it.

 **- Halloween Blood/Pumpkin Pieces**: Re-skins the chess pieces with a Jack-o-lantern (player) and Dark/Bloody (Enemy) theme

 **- Classic Chess Pieces**: Re-skins the chess pieces to match the pure white (player) and pure black (enemy) color scheme of the Classic board style